Dan-McElroy/Basket-API/README.md

 All Item IDs are valid - not performing lookup on a store.

+By "client", I'm assuming a helper class to call the methods in the API - given that there are 4, any more than 1 class seems like over-engineering.

 ## Decisions

 While Add, Edit and Remove could all theoretically be handled by one endpoint, having one for each seemed the most user-friendly option.